 Investing through VIEs.
 The Fund may obtain exposure to companies based or operated in the PRC by investing through legal structures known as VIEs.
 Because of Chinese governmental restrictions on non-Chinese ownership of companies in certain industries in the PRC certain Chinese companies have used VIEs to facilitate foreign investment without distributing direct ownership of companies based or operated in the PRC.
 In such cases, the Chinese operating company establishes an offshore company, and the offshore company enters into contractual arrangements (such as powers of attorney, equity pledge agreements and other services or business cooperation agreements) with the operating company.
-These contractual arrangements are intended to give the offshore company the ability to exercise power over and obtain economic rights from the operating company.
-Shares of the offshore company, in turn, are listed and traded on exchanges outside of the PRC and are available to non-Chinese investors such as the Fund.
+These contractual arrangements are intended to give the offshore company, in turn, are listed and traded on exchanges outside of the PRC and are available to non-Chinese investors such as the Fund.
 This arrangement allows non-Chinese investors in the offshore company to obtain economic exposure to the Chinese company without direct equity ownership in the Chinese company.
 The VIE contractual arrangements permit the VIE structure to consolidate its financial statements with those of the underlying Chinese company.
 The offshore companies in VIE structures may be constituents of an index against which the Fund measures its performance.
 To the extent the Fund declines or is otherwise unable to seek exposure to companies based or operated in the PRC through VIE structures, the Fund may underperform its performance benchmark.